MicrosoftDocs/cpp-docs/docs/mfc/reference/crgn-class.md

 ### Remarks
  This operator is a casting operator, which supports direct use of an **HRGN** object.

- For more information about using graphic objects, see the article [Graphic Objects](http://msdn.microsoft.com/library/windows/desktop/dd144962) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information about using graphic objects, see the article [Graphic Objects](http://msdn.microsoft.com/library/windows/desktop/dd144962) in the Windows SDK.

 ##  <a name="ptinregion"></a>  CRgn::PtInRegion
  Checks whether the point given by *x* and *y* is in the region stored in the `CRgn` object.